The Ten Commandments Of A Successful Retail Store

 6. Customers want a complete solution, not just one item.
 What's missing from most shopping experiences is the appreciation that your shoppers could have gone anywhere else but chose to walk into your brick-and-mortar store.
 You honor each customer when you build rapport before trying to sell them something.
 That way, they get a complete solution with no one asking the lame, Anything else?

-7. Your job is to get the sale.
-It has to be top of mind for you and your crew that letting someone out of the store without them buying means you failed – not that they were just looking.
+7. Your job is to make the sale.
+It has to be top of mind for you and your crew that letting someone out of the store without them buying means you failed – not that they were Just looking.

 8. Management’s job is to train, motivate, and hold employees accountable.
 With tight scheduling at the toniest retailers and mom-and-pop stores, it is tempting to have managers wait on shoppers on the sales floor.
 This is a mistake.
 The best use of their knowledge is to oversee employee behaviors and to offer daily training so your associates can make your shoppers’ day.

 9. The average number of items sold per customer determines an employee's worth.
-This KPI is often overlooked but shows your salespeople’s ability to add to a sale.
-While it is hard to get to a consistent two items per sale in a month, if you settle for 1 or 1.2, you’re settling for crumbs when you probably could have the whole banquet.
+This Key Performance Indicator (KPI) is often overlooked but shows your salespeople’s ability to add to a sale.
+While it is hard to get to a consistent two items per sale in a month, if you settle for 1 or 1.2, you’re settling for crumbs when you could probably have the whole banquet.
 Train adding-on, and if an employee can’t or won’t do it, find someone who can.

 10. Listen.
 Nothing works in your store if your associates can’t listen to your shopper's problems and restate them, showing they understand.
 Managers can’t lead unless they can listen to and act on associates' real concerns.